Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 sudo aireplay-ng --deauth 100 -a 4C:**:**:**:**:FA wlan0mon --ignore-negative-one
 ```

---deauth 100 	//The number of de-authenticate frames you want to send (0 for unlimited)
+--deauth 100.
+The number of de-authenticate frames you want to send (0 for unlimited)

 -a.The MAC address of the access point